MoeezShaikh/Weight_Predictor/README.md

 2) Dump your ML model using python pickle module.
 3) Write your Flask application in app.py
 4) Add HTML & CSS templates to your application.
-5) From cmd open virtual environment and run your application
-6) Application will be live on the development server on your local computer if no error exists.
+5) Application will be live on the development server on your local computer if no error exists.